19hours/sg-statutes/Acts/Internal Security Act.md

 (Original Enactment: M Act 18 of 1960)

-Note: (The Malaysian Internal Security Act 1960 (No. 18/60) was extended to Singapore on 16.9.63 when Singapore became a component part of Malaysia — see L.N.231/63.
+Note: (The Malaysian Internal Security Act 1960 (No. 18/60) was extended to Singapore on 16.9.63 when Singapore became a component part of Malaysia — see L.N.
+231/63.
 The preambles to that Act are reproduced in this Act in their entirety.)

 REVISED EDITION 1985

 (30th March 1987)

 An Act to provide for the internal security of Singapore, preventive detention, the prevention of subversion, the suppression of organised violence against persons and property in specified areas of Singapore, and for matters incidental thereto.

+[16th September 1963]

 Whereas action has been taken by a substantial body of persons to cause a substantial number of citizens to fear organised violence against persons and property: